WA Government Architecture Decision Records

 - Data integration between organisational systems

-- Automated data processing and transformation workflows
+- Batch data processing and transformation workflows

 Overview